wioniqle-q/ebilet-updated/README.md

-that project edited for smooth operation
+that project edited for smooth operation, also refactored.